round-robin-books/university/README.md

 # University

-This repo contains all of the demos and code samples references in [Redpanda University](https://university.redpanda.com/).
+This repo contains all of the demos and code samples referenced in [Redpanda University](https://university.redpanda.com/).

 If, at any time, you encounter a bug with the code, please submit an Issue.